tevaughan/how-to-program/how-to-program.md

    into a card reader.

 Each of the switch set, the tape reader, and the card reader is an input interface.
-The input process loaded the numbers of a program's *machine code*, which governs the computer's behavior.
+Each corresponding input process would load the numbers of a program's *machine code*, which governs the computer's behavior.

 Beginning in 1949, with the EDSAC device[^EDSAC], a special piece of software called an "assembler" could be installed.
 An assembler allows a program to be